Bronze corydoras: Appearance and anatomy

 The adult size is 6½ cm for males and a slightly larger 7 cm for females (2½ to 2¾ inches).
 Females have a slightly higher body frame than males in accordance with their larger abdominal region.
 Their average life span is 10 years.
 It has a yellow or pink body, white belly, and is blue-grey over its head and back.
 Its fins are yellow or pink and immaculate.
-In common with most Corydoras the dorsal, pectoral and adipose fins have an additional sharp barb and have a mild poison which causes fish which try to attack them to get stung.
+In common with most Corydoradini the dorsal, pectoral and adipose fins have an additional sharp barb and have a mild poison which causes fish which try to attack them to get stung.
 A brownish-orange patch is usually present on the head, just before the dorsal fin, and is its most distinctive feature when viewed from above in the stream.
-Their upper sides are often a greenish color, which is the reason another common name for this fish is the green corydoras.
+Their upper sides are often a greenish color, which is the reason another common name for this fish is the green cory.

-Like many other catfishes, females are larger than males in this species.